 Rewriting the Rules of Business Founders Lead the Way, Without Waiting for Politicians

-In Benefit Venture Blog, Entrepreneurship, Leadership, Purpose
+In Benefit Venture Blog, Entrepreneurship, Leadership, Startup with Purpose

 Rewriting the Rules of Business: Most governments support the existing unreasonable and unfair way we organize our community social and economic affairs.
 On the other hand many new venture founders are making change happen, without waiting for the system to be redesigned.
 They are supported and goaded into action by many writers and activists.
 Outstanding among them is the Nobel prizewinning economist Joseph Stiglitz.
 His 2016 book, Rewriting the Rules of the American Economy, stresses that “Wealth begets power, which begets more wealth.”